mnelson4/yet-another-related-posts-plugin/readme.txt

 = Custom displays and custom post type support =

-[slideshare id=11045241&doc=relate-120114145145-phpapp01]

 Developers can call YARPP's powerful relatedness algorithm from anywhere in their own code.
+Some examples and more details are in [my slides from my WordCamp Birmingham talk](http://www.slideshare.net/mitcho/relate-all-the-things).

 	yarpp_related(get_the_ID(), array(
 		// Pool options: these determine the "pool" of entities which are considered